A friend recently gave me an RT-654A/TRC-77. Also known as the TRC-77A. The RT-654(*) is the basic component of the “AN/TRC-77” set.

 These LRRP units left the AN/TRC-77’s in Germany when they subsequently deployed to Vietnam in mid-1968, just taking their AN/PRC-25 FM sets with them (Reference 41).
 This 1961-62 time frame is the earliest reference I can find on the operational deployment of the AN/TRC-77(*).
 (The first production radios did not leave the Sylvania plant until June 1961.)

-A modified AN/TRC-77 was then evaluated by DARPA in 1963 on the Maylay peninsula in Thailand in comparison tests with the experimental TRC-88, the Hughes HC-162 and others.
-That TRC-77 was specially modified to include an AM voice capability so “it” could be compared with the other sets in voice communications over 5, 10 and 22 mile jungle propagation circuits.
-The experimental TRC-88 was very similar to the TRC-77 however it included an SSB voice capability.
+It was evaluated along with the TRC-88 CW/SSB set, Hughes HC-162, TRP-4 and others (An AN/GRC-9 was also present but its performance was apparently not tabulated in the comparison data.)
+The TRC-77 was specially modified to include an AM voice capability so “it” could be compared with the other sets in voice communications over 5, 10 and 22 mile jungle propagation circuits.
+Reference (65).

 Hans’ site also has a nice post on the restoration of his TRC-77.
 His set has a BNC antenna connector and a different type of identification label.
 Maybe some sets were built there under a licensing agreement of some sort?
 PA3ECT

-Vietnam?
-Some time later, a PRC-64 / TRC-77 comparison evaluation was performed by Special Forces in Vietnam from October 1964 to January 1965 (Reference 52).
+The photos on page 69 show the PRC-64 and TRC-77 being deployed side-by-side.
+Something you would not need to do operationally so I conclude those photos were taken during the evaluation comparison tests.
 That reference described the TRC-77 as “experimental”.
 Incidentally, the photo in Reference (52) mis-identified the TRC-77 as the PRC-77.
 Thanks to Bill, W8FIX for pointing that reference out to me; see his comments below.
-It is possible that the “Thailand DARPA” radio was the same one that was evaluated in Vietnam.
+It is possible that the “Thailand ARPA” radio was the same one that was evaluated in Vietnam.